 If we ask you to submit more documents and evidence, please respond and provide is with these as soon as possible so we can speed up the resolution process.

-1. Payment complaint
+1. Payment dispute

-When should I raise a payment complaint?
+When should I raise a payment dispute?

-When shouldn't I raise a payment complaint?
+When shouldn't I raise a payment dispute?

-- If non-payment hasn’t exceeded 7 working days past the due date on the invoice;
+- If non-payment hasn’t exceeded 7 working days past the due date on the invoice.

-When should I raise a delivery complaint?
+When should I raise a delivery dispute?